-This podcast is generously support by The Salo W. and Jeannette M. Baron Foundation and an anonymous foundation.
+This podcast is generously supported by The Salo W. and Jeannette M. Baron Foundation and the Diane and Guilford Glazer Foundation.

 In this episode of Adventures in Jewish Studies, we’re looking at the intersection of Jewish studies and disability studies.
 Guest scholars Julia Watts Belser and nili Broyer, along with host Avishay Artsy, talk about everything from the story of Moses to the founding of the Jewish state through a disability lens.
 They also consider current efforts to make Jewish life more inclusive of people with disabilities of all kinds.